San Carlos, CA

 SB 9 (The California HOME Act) was signed by Governor Newsom on September 16, 2021, and became effective January 1, 2022.
 SB 9 grants approval of: (1) a one-time, two-lot subdivision and subsequent development of up two units per resulting lot; or (2) development of up to four units on a lot that is not subdivided without any public hearing or discretionary (subjective) review.

-On Monday January 10, 2022, the San Carlos City Council adopted an Urgency Ordinance to impose interim regulations and objective standards for the subdivision and development of qualified Senate Bill (SB) 9 properties.
-On Monday February 14, 2022, City Council approved the extension of the Senate Bill (SB) 9 Urgency Ordinance 1576 for a period of 10 months and 15 days.
+On January 10, 2022, the San Carlos City Council adopted an Urgency Ordinance to impose interim regulations and objective standards for the subdivision and development of qualified Senate Bill (SB) 9 properties, or as the City refers to as Urban Infill Units.
+On February 14, 2022, City Council approved the extension of the SB 9 Urgency Ordinance 1576 for a period of 10 months and 15 days.

 For meeting information, agenda and staff reports visit the Public Meetings page.